Updated 12th February 2018

 Richmondshire District Council

 Scarborough Borough Council

 Council Tax Benefit - It is unlikely that you will pay Council Tax as a full time student but you may have to apply for an exemption form.
 Seek advice from the college InfoZone or go to the link Council tax exemption information for City of York residents

-Money for living costs - Income support may help you pay for living costs if you are not being supported by your parents/guardians.
+Money for living: - (If you are not living at home and/or being supported by your parents/guardians).
+Please note, Universal Credit has now been introduced in most areas of York and Yorkshire to help you with living costs which for many students now replaces Income Support and Housing Benefit .
 For funding from College - go to the InfoZone to make an appointment to see the Funding and Welfare advisor.

 Paying your rent and bills

 Paying your rent & bills - Renting a flat can be expensive, especially in York.
 Most students look at sharing a house which can be more economical as bills are shared out amongst all the housemates.
 It is important to check first that you can afford to pay your rent and living expenses.
 Sometimes rent includes bills, If not, remember that you will have to budget for paying for gas, electric, water, TV Licence & phone bills from your part-time job or benefits claim.
 If you are in shared accommodation, the responsibility for paying bills can often be stressful if housemates do not pay their share.
 Find out here what to do if there are problems in shared accommodation

 You will have to pay a deposit or “bond” for most rental properties.
 This is usually the equivalent of one month’s rent and is paid back to you when you leave (providing there is no damage or outstanding rent payments due).
 Find out if your local council runs a “Bond Guarantee Scheme” , which is a written bond for Landlords instead of cash.